 The Cloth is a fashion house located in Saint George, Trinidad.
 Robert Young, head designer at the Cloth, is the visionary behind this brand.
 The brand aesthetic is said to embody, “elements of traditional folk, the spirit of revolution and interest in restoration and integration.”

 This environmentally friendly vintage shop is a great boutique to stop by and shop for “new to you” items for yourself or as gifts to friends and family.
 It is known for its vintage records.
 However, you can also find vintage clothing, accessories and home decor items.

 This article was written with the generous help of Gillian Goddard, Co-Founder of Suneaters Organics and the Alliance of Rural Communities of Trinidad and Tobago (ARCTT).
-You can learn more about Gillian, Suneaters Organics and ARCTT here and here.
+Learn more about Gillian, Suneaters Organics and ARCTT.